القوات الملكية البريطانية تلتهم اجزاء طائراتها التايفون

 هذا تصريح للمتحدث باسم سلاح الجوي الملكي للرد على إدعائات الهند

 NEW DELHI: The Air Force has backed down on claims over an absolute 'win' during a recent Indo-UK exercise with an official statement arguing that there are no 'wins and losses' during such war games.
-A detailed statement has come from the Air Force on exercise 'Indradhanush' that was held in the in July, days after reports surfaced quoting officials that the Indian side had a whitewash victory.
+A detailed statement has come from the Air Force on exercise 'Indradhanush' that was held in the UK in July, days after reports surfaced quoting IAF officials that the Indian side had a whitewash victory.

 The statement comes a day after the UK officially raised the matter with a senior diplomat bringing it to the notice of his counterpart in Delhi, as was first reported by ET.
 A nuanced release on the exercise says 'there are no classic wins and losses as no weapons are fired as per their actual capability'.